-For 2020, we’re considering spending more time off-grid camping.
-We’ve heard these panels can be a great way to get introduced to the world of solar power.
+We’re considering spending more time off-grid camping, and we’ve heard these panels can be a great way to get introduced to the world of solar power.

-In a fifth wheel scenario such as ours, it can be used to keep our RV battery charged or as a trickle charger for our truck.
-The panels are slim, easy to store and have adjustable legs to help with getting the best possible sun exposure.
+In a fifth-wheel such as ours, this kit can be used to keep our RV battery charged or as a trickle charger for our truck.
+The panels are slim, easy to store, and have adjustable legs to help with getting the best possible sun exposure.
 The panels also come with multiple different battery connection options.

-If the RVer you’re gifting wishes they could detach from the power pole a little more often but isn’t quite ready for a full-on solar panel roof installation, this gift could be a great introduction to solar.
+If the RVer you’re gifting wants to detach from the power pole a little more often but isn’t quite ready for a full-on solar panel roof installation, this gift could be a great introduction to solar.